 OUR PICK #3

-Flanked by the perfectly conical volcano of the same name, the divinely blue Lake Villarrica rates highly as one of Chile’s most popular destinations.
-Located in the Lake District of Chile, the whole area is surrounded by lakes, mountains, forests, hot springs, rivers, waterfalls and the active Volcano Villarrica whose crater spends most of its day billowing smoke and on clear nights emits an eerie red glow.
-These natural attractions offer a wealth of adventure activities from trekking, white water rafting, mountain biking, water sports on the lake, hiking to the summit of the volcano and skiing during the winter months.
+A lake of azure blue waters, surrounded by a perfectly conical volcano, Lake Villarrica is one of the best places to visit in Chile if you'd like to make the most of the country's scenery.
+Located in the Lake District of Chile, the whole area is surrounded by lakes, mountains, forests, hot springs, rivers, waterfalls and the active Volcano Villarrica, whose crater spends most of its day billowing smoke.
+These natural attractions offer a wealth of adventure activities, from trekking, white water rafting, mountain biking, water sports on the lake, hiking to the summit of the volcano and skiing during the winter months.
 The town of Pucon is the best place to sample all that the region has to offer with great infrastructure, quality accommodations and a diverse selection of restaurants.
 With spectacular views of the volcano, it’s a popular place and well-equipped to help with the traveller’s wildest dreams.

 Positioned amongst spectacular scenery of desert and altiplano in northern Chile, the small oasis village of San Pedro de Atacama is the tourist centre of the region with a bounty of local attractions to keep travellers busy for days.
 It's the incredible lunar-like landscape of volcanoes, desolate plains and brilliant lakes that primarily attracts visitors and San Pedro de Atacama.
 Nearby Valle de la Luna (Valley of the Moon) is a perfect example of this dramatic scenery.
 South of town is Chile's largest salt flat, the Salar de Atacama.
 Spanning 3,000-square-kilometres, the vast salt flat contains several small lakes where flamingoes congregate and plates of salt float in the beautiful waters.
 North of town is the Tatio geysers, a field full of steaming blowholes that shoot thermal waters high into the air.
 This brilliant spectacle is complemented by a swimming pool and a nearby rock pool.